 Implementation

-Helping individuals clarify and achieve their goals typically involves three key steps: connecting, co-creating, and collaborating.
+Helping individuals clarify and achieve their goals typically involves three steps: connecting, co-creating, and collaborating.
 Within organizations, future-oriented goals such as prevention and advance planning are best addressed during annual comprehensive visits.
-In contrast, urgent goals like treating life-threatening illnesses or managing end-of-life care require more immediate, acute attention (see below).
+In contrast, urgent goals like treating life-threatening illnesses or managing end-of-life care require more immediate attention (see below).

-Connection involves clarifying goals, values, and initial thoughts or concerns about possible strategies.
-Co-creation is the process where participants—patients, families, and team members—come to a shared agreement on goals, objectives, and strategies.
-Collaboration encompasses dividing tasks and responsibilities to ensure the successful achievement of those goals.
+Connecting includes clarifying goals, values, and initial thoughts or concerns about possible strategies.
+Co-Creating is the process during which participants—patients, families, and healthcare team members—come to a shared agreement on goals, objectives, and strategies.
+Collaborating involves assigning tasks and responsibilities to ensure the successful achievement of those goals.
+The result is an action plan, not unlike those used for asthma but including when, how, and with who to follow-up as well as the tasks assigned to healthcare team members.

-For each goal type, the steps remain the same, but details differ.
+For each goal type, the steps remain the same, but the details differ.

 Prevention of Premature Death and Disability